Applying to Emerson

 How will I know if Emerson has received all of my application materials?

-Please visit the Application Portal to check your application status.
+Please visit the Admission Portal to check your application status.

 Can I apply to transfer for the spring semester?